Qualities of a Good Lender

 Some lenders advertise that they are an “entirely in-house” lender where all parties except the appraiser work in same office.
 This can cut the process down by a day or so.
 It also makes it more likely that the underwriter is using the same “rules” as everyone else in that office.

 With pre-approval, a lender has committed to you in writing for a certain type of loan for a stated amount of money to purchase a home.
 Sellers should be more comfortable with buyer capacity with pre-approval.

 When Things Go Wrong

 Sometimes bad things happen to good people.
 Whatever the cause, if you stop making loan payments, the lender has the right to “acquire” ownership of the property and then sell it to get their money back.

-As previously discussed, the trust deed makes the property the collateral for the loan and it specifies the process by which the lender can take ownership; and a note is a detailed “promise to pay”.
+As previously discussed, (1) the trust deed makes the property the collateral for the loan and it specifies the process by which the lender can take ownership, and (2) the note is the promise to pay.

 There are three parties to a trust deed: